cyliong/list-cross-platform/README.md

 - Display a list of items (`StreamBuilder`, `ListView`, `ListTile`)
 - Input form for adding and editing items (`Form`, `TextFormField`)
 - Swipe to delete items (`Dismissible`)
+- Display delete confirmation dialog based on settings (`AlertDialog`)
+- Manage preferences with the Settings page
 - Store items in device's SQLite database using data model (Active Record pattern, `sqflite`)
-- Manage preferences with the Settings page

 ## Integration Test
 The project also includes a sample implementation of integration test.
 The test scenario is written in behavior-driven development (BDD) style, to map to business specification created in Gherkin or Given-When-Then format.

 To run the test, execute the following command from the root of the project:
 ```
 flutter drive \
   --driver=test_driver/integration_test.dart \